Manufactured (Mobile) Home Parks

 When can I be evicted?

-As a resident of a mobile home park, you can be evicted only for the following reasons:
+As a resident of a manufactured home park, you can be evicted only for the following reasons:

 - Nonpayment of rent;